 6. If you have a shaped edge like me, trim the seam allowance to 1/4″ and clip curves as necessary.
 If your hem is straight/normal, this is not necessary.

-Now for a shaped hemline like mine (middle photo), it’s difficult to under-stitch because of the angles and corners (OK mine’s pretty mild so I probably could have, but I wanted to show you this other option).
+Now for a shaped hemline like mine, it’s difficult to under-stitch because of the angles and corners (OK mine’s pretty mild but they can be a lot more angular!).
 Instead, turn the skirt piece right side out and pin the hem edge flat, as I’ve done in the right-hand photo.
 Be sure the fashion fabric is showing just a tad on the edge, as my black velvet is doing.
 You don’t want that lining making an appearance!
 Finish the edge with a line of top-stitching 1/4″ away from the hem (bottom photo).
 It doesn’t have to be exactly 1/4″, and if you have embroidery right near the edge, it’s best to run it along the edge of the embroidery, which will disguise it.
 Now this velvet of mine pretty much hides anything (evidence by how much I had to over-expose this photo to even show it), but if you’re worried about how it looks you can always use clear quilting thread.

 8. Whichever method you used, give your hem edge (now turned right-side out) a nice press!
 If you used the under-stitching method, make sure your fashion fabric is rolling around the edge, like in the middle photo.
 You don’t want the lining peaking around to the outside.

-9. Get your lining fabric laying all flat and nice, and baste around the side and top edges of the piece (left photo).
+9. Get your lining fabric laying all flat and nice, and baste around the side and top edges of the piece (left photo below).

 10. Usually my lining ends up with some extra at the edges.
-If this happened to you, trim it off now, so the edges are clean and even.
+If this happened to you, trim it off now, so the edges are clean and even (right photo below).